Member-X/ConfigMgr-AZ/README.md

 * A remote site system server to host managemenent point and distribution point
 * Windows 11 client(s)

+## Updated
+The following is a list of items updated from the original template.

+* Added a storage account
+* Updated the ADK version
+* Increased the number of deployable clients
+* Update the VM size of the primary server
+  * Increased the size of the OS disk to 512GB

+## Stilling working on
+The following is a list of items that still need implementation

+* Add a managed disk to Primary and site servers
+  * Format and mount the disk
+* Download all required applications to storage account

 Each VM has its own public IP address and is added to a subnet protected with a Network Security Group, which only allows RDP port from Internet.

 Each VM has a private network IP which is for ConfigMgr communication.